morisUtokyo/cTR/README.md

 ## Usage

-cTR [-acs] [-f fasta file] [-d output directory] <fasta file name>
+cTR [-ac] [-f fasta file] [-d output directory]
--f: Input a fasta file name without .fasta
+* -f: Input a fasta file name without .fasta
--i: Input directory
+* -i: Input directory
--d: Output the results to the specified directory
+* -d: Output the results to the specified directory
--a: Output a detailed analysis of groups
+* -a: Output a detailed analysis of groups
--c: Output a fasta file of representative reads of groups
+* -c: Output a fasta file of representative reads of groups